- Adenosine Triphosphate (ATP)

 Dopamine has five receptor types it interacts with.
 But is mostly associated with “feel good” or reward behavior life sex, drugs and rock and roll.

-Dopamine also aids in the memory formation, learning and retention, attention and focus, cognition, and sleep.
+Dopamine also aids in memory formation, learning and retention, attention and focus, cognition, and sleep.
 Insufficient levels of dopamine are associated with anxiety, Attention Deficit Disorder (ADD) and Parkinson’s Disease.

 Downregulation is a process in your brain where the amount of activity in a particular neuron receptor decreases.
 This typically happens in response to abnormally high activity in response to one particular drug or nootropic.
 In other words, too much of one nootropic all at once.
 Or for an extended period of time.